Best Egg Salad

 Instructions

-1. Place the eggs in a saucepan in a single layer, and fill the pan with enough cold water so that it covers the eggs by about an inch.
-Bring to a rolling boil over high heat, then remove the pan from the heat, cover, and let stand for 10 minutes.
+• Place the eggs in a saucepan in a single layer, and fill the pan with enough cold water so that it covers the eggs by about an inch.
+Over high heat, bring the water to a full rolling boil—big, vigorous bubbles should be breaking all over the surface—then remove the pan from the heat, cover, and let stand for 10 minutes.

-2. Carefully pour out the hot water; place the pan in the sink and run cold water over the eggs until the pan is lukewarm, 1 to 2 minutes.
-Drain and refill with cold water; let stand until the eggs are room temperature, about 10 minutes.
-Gently crack the eggs all over and peel under running water.
-Dry the eggs, then chop into ¼-inch pieces.
+• Transfer the eggs immediately to a bowl of ice water and let stand until fully cooled, about 10 minutes.
+(Alternatively, carefully drain the hot water, then place the pan in the sink and run cold water over the eggs for 1 to 2 minutes.
+Drain, refill with fresh cold water, and let stand until the eggs are room temperature, about 10 minutes.)
+Gently crack the eggs all over and peel under running water (see peeling hack below).
+Dry the eggs, then chop into ¼-inch (6-mm) pieces.

-4. Make Ahead: The eggs can be cooked, peeled, and stored in an airtight container in the refrigerator 3 days ahead.
+• Make Ahead Instructions: The eggs can be cooked, peeled, and stored in an airtight container in the refrigerator 3 days ahead.
 If you keep the eggs in their shell, they can last for up to a week.
 The egg salad will keep well in a covered container in the fridge for about 3 days.

 Nutrition Information